yuanqing/sketch-select-layers/README.md

 ### Select Same

-- Selects layers that have one particular attribute that is the same as the one selected layer:
+- Selects layers with one particular attribute that is the same as the one selected layer:
   - Name
-  - Text Style or Layer Style
+  - Layer Style or Text Style
   - Symbol Instance
 - Exactly one layer must be selected before executing this command